-Sometimes, some people hope and believe that falling in love will solve all frustrated needs experienced before.
-The assumption is: “this person will be in my life, and all my needs for support, companionship, sex and emotional stability will be covered….”
+Sometimes, some people need to hope and believe that falling in love will solve all the frustrated needs experienced before.
+The assumption is: "this person will be in my life, and all my needs for support, companionship, sex, and emotional stability will be covered...."

-In short: if you really want to tackle the wounds of any insecure, anxious or avoidant attachment you had in life’s lottery, you need to befriend them, make a wholesale acceptance of whatever challenge life gave to you, and move on.
-We can give you a plan to heal your “love scarcity mindset” before you start out to search for Prince Charming.
+In short: if you really want to tackle the wounds of any insecure, anxious, or avoidant attachment you developed while growing up in the family received through life's lottery, you need to befriend them, make a wholesale acceptance of whatever challenge life gave to you, and move on.
+We can give you a plan to heal your "love scarcity mindset" before you start out to search for Prince Charming again.

 Perhaps you are curious enough?
 Let's begin:

 - Look at your abandonment issues: the fears you have about being left behind, ignored or rejected, and think: where are they coming from?

 - Examine your feelings about not feeling worthy of a close relationship; your fears that if your partner really gets to know you, he or she won’t want you and will eventually reject you.

 - Have a conversation with your inner child, and say to him/her that you are never going to abandon him/her.

 - What can you do to treat yourself as the safe parent you needed way back?
 Make a list of your frustrated needs now, and include solutions;